2ndPINEW/vscode-workspace-switcher-with-terminal/README.md

-# vscode-workspace-switcher
+# vscode-workspace-switcher-with-tmux

-Easily switch between workspaces
+Easily switch between workspaces with tmux

 ## How to use

-1. Set the extension's configuration option `vscodeWorkspaceSwitcher.paths` to an array of folder globs, representing the folders where your `.code-workspace` files are stored
+1. Set the extension's configuration option `vscodeWorkspaceSwitcherWithTmux.paths` to an array of folder globs, representing the folders where your `.code-workspace` files are stored
 2. Save a workspace file (`.code-workspace`)
     * Use the `W`-shaped icon in the Activity Bar and then click on the icon the view's title bar,
     * or, use the extension's subsection in Explorer, in the same way,